wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 ## 5 Adding a library that we'll be using: "version_information"

-Conda and Conda-Forge has a large number of libaries that we'll be using.
+Conda and Conda-Forge has a large number of libraries that we'll be using.
 But we will be needing one more that doesn't always come in with the default distribution of Python.  *"Version_Information"* is a tool to extract information on the modules, operating system and other resources used in any Juptyer Notebook Python session.
 Currently the Version_Information is not compatable with the current release of Python and the Robert Johansson, the original author of the package no longer supports it but since it has cult following (including me!), some of us have been trying to maintain it.

 You can access it using the terminal window: